Tel Aviv Museum of Art

 Almog believes in the transformative nature of arts education, and sees the Museum's Art Road to Peace initiative as a pivotal step in fostering relationships between Arab and Jewish children.

-Sarah Blum, International Relations and Development
+International Relations and Development